-Sustainable Packaging: Recyclable vs. Biodegradable
+Sustainable Packaging: Recyclable vs. Bio-Based

 Companies in the frozen food, pet food, and towel and tissue industries who haven't yet "gone green" are lagging behind their more forward-thinking competitors in the area of sustainable packaging.
 With multiple options for more sustainable packaging—including recyclable and biodegradable packaging—how can you be certain which is better for your product, your consumers, and the environment?